JeimyGar/Bellabeat_Case_Study/README.md

 Analyzing smart device fitness data to unlock new growth opportunities for Bellabeat.

 ### Project Overview
 Bellabeat is a high-tech company that manufactures health-focused smart devices for women.
-These smart devices collect data related to their activity, sleep, stress, menstrual cycle and mindfulness habits.
-We are analyzing smart device data to gain insight into how people are already using their smart devices.
-With this information, I will give high-level recommendations for how these trends can transform Bellabeats marketing strategy.
+These smart devices collect data on  activity, sleep, stress, menstrual cycle, and mindfulness habits.
+I am analyzing smart device data to understand how people already use their smart devices.
+With this information, I will give recommendations for how these trends can transform Bellabeats marketing strategies.

 ### Data Sources
-The primary datasets used for this analysis are the "Fitbit Fitness Tracker Data" from Kaggle that can be found [here](https://www.kaggle.com/datasets/arashnic/fitbit).
-This dataset was generated between 03.12.2016 and 05.12.2016 and consisted of 30 Fitbit users who consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
-Individual reports can be distinguished by a distinct ID or timestamp.
-There were some limitations to this data as we did not know the age or gender of any of these participants.
+The primary dataset used for this analysis is the "Fitbit Fitness Tracker Data" from Kaggle, which can be found [here](https://www.kaggle.com/datasets/arashnic/fitbit).
+This dataset was generated between 03.12.2016 and 05.12.2016.
+It consisted of 30 Fitbit users who consented to submit personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
+A distinct ID or timestamp can distinguish individual reports.
+This data had some limitations as we did not know the age or gender of any of these participants.

 ### Tools

 - Excel - Data Cleaning, Pivot Chart